Professional practice

 • Advised (led by Graham Dunning QC and Angeline Welsh) the claimant on an application for an anti-arbitration injunction in respect of a dispute relating to crypto-assets.

-• The ‘Bonga Litigation’ (including Harrison Jalla & Ors v Royal Dutch Shell Plc & Ors): Acted (led by Oba Nsugbe QC, and previously by Graham Dunning QC) in various proceedings concerning claims brought by approximately 45,000 Nigerian claimants against companies in the Royal Dutch Shell Group.
+• The ‘Bonga Litigation’ (including Harrison Jalla & Ors v Royal Dutch Shell Plc & Ors): Acted (led at various times by Graham Dunning QC, Jonathan Seitler QC and Oba Nsugbe QC) in various proceedings concerning claims brought by approximately 45,000 Nigerian claimants against companies in the Royal Dutch Shell Group.
 The claims all arose out of the December 2011 Bonga oil spill, in which over 40,000 barrels of oil were spilled into the ocean in the Niger delta, making it one of the largest offshore spills in the history of oil exploration and production in Nigeria.
 The spill occurred during loading operations from a floating production storage and offloading unit in the Bonga oil field, operated by Shell Nigeria Exploration and Production Company, to the oil tanker the MV Northia, the technical manager of which was Shell International Trading and Shipping Company Limited.
 In each set of proceedings, the claimants alleged that the spill was caused by the recklessness or negligence of the Shell defendants, and that it caused devastation to their communities, waterways and estuaries in the Niger delta that persists to this day.
 The case was one of the largest pieces of group litigation before the English Courts, and also one of the most complicated.
 It resulted in 11 judgments, and 3 hearings before the Court of Appeal (permission having been granted on each occasion).
 A 4-week trial of preliminary issues was heard in February and March 2022, at which Stuart undertook a substantial portion of the advocacy.
 An appeal was then heard by the Supreme Court in March 2023, at which Stuart argued two of the four issues that arose for determination.

 • Fortimat Properties SA v Pinsent Masons LLP: Acted (led by Iain Quirk QC) on behalf of a Russian-owned corporate claimant in a professional negligence action brought against its former solicitors in respect of its investment in a property development project in the UK.

 • Rudan Business Holdings v Tridan Trusted Advisors AG & Ors: Acted (as sole counsel) for the first and second respondents in an application in the Chancery Division by the petitioner, Rudan, for an urgent and without notice injunction to restrain them from causing the third respondent (a holding company in which the petitioner and the first respondent were 50:50 shareholders) to sell an operating subsidiary company.
 The application formed part of a wider dispute the subject of an unfair prejudice petition brought by the Rudan.
-In the petition, the first and second respondents were represented by Anna Dilnot Q.C.
+In the petition, the first and second respondents were represented by Anna Dilnot QC.

 • Acted (as sole counsel) for one of the largest companies in the world in the Commercial Court in an application for Norwich Phrarmacal relief against an internet service provider, to reveal the identities of certain persons unknown who were conducting fraudulent activities against it.
 The application was heard in private, and also sought certain ancillary non-disclosure obligations and the sealing of the Court file in support of the primary Norwich Pharmacal.